Meet Our Team

 Executive Producer

 Joseph Zake is a seasoned creative project manager with experience facilitating in-house production teams at leading advertising agencies and executing a freelance portfolio of interactive media strategy and content development projects.
-No stranger to managing a variety of television, print, radio and digital media stakeholders, Zake thrives in a fast-paced environment demanding flexibility, attention to detail and effective communication.
+He managed campaigns involving a variety of television, print, radio and digital media stakeholders.
 His family moved to Park Forest in 1976 and he graduated from Rich East High School in 1982.

 -